siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 219 Boundary Determination and High-Speed Transport Corridors.md

 tube.
 It is not faster than the tube's own local causal speed.
 It is faster than transport through neighboring more heavily loaded regions.

-## 219.5 Why a Faster Corridor Is Not Automatically Self-Guiding
+## 219.5 Guidance and Turning Are Engineering Problems

-The speed advantage does not by itself imply passive confinement.
+The speed advantage does not by itself fix how the corridor turns or guides a packet.
+That is a separate design problem.

 For a narrow radiative packet in a static background, appendix 214 gives